Ray McNamee: 1927-28

 McNamee had two outstanding matches to start the 1927-28 Sheffield Shield season.
 In Adelaide he took 5 for 53 off 29.2 overs as South Australia made 189 for 9 to win the match.
 A week later, after Bill Ponsford and Bill Woodfull had put on 227 for the first wicket for Victoria in Melbourne, he took 7 for 77 and Victoria were dismissed for 355.
 The Argus noted that on a perfect pitch, McNamee bowled with both "an out swing and an in turn" and that his performance "marks him as the most promising bowler in Australia, and the importance to Australian cricket is very great".
 Ponsford thought "it may be that he will prove to be the man for whom Australia is looking.
 He more than most bowlers today resembles the old type of medium paced trundler, who gained their successes by accuracy of length, spin, and a direct attack on the batsmen's defences."

-Although he had suffered from ill health during the season, he was selected in the 13-man Australian team to tour New Zealand at the end of the season.
+Although McNamee had suffered from ill health during the season, he was selected in the 13-man Australian team to tour New Zealand at the end of the season.
 He was Australia's main pace bowler on the tour, taking 15 wickets at 16.46 in the first-class matches, including seven wickets at 17.71 in the two matches against New Zealand.
 The New Zealand Herald described his performance against Auckland, when he took 5 for 12 off 21 six-ball overs, as "one of the finest bowling performances ever seen in New Zealand", describing his bowling thus: "a peculiar run up to the wickets, with rather a low delivery ... a little faster than medium pace ... it is the manner in which he makes the ball fizz off the pitch that upsets the calculations of the batsmen".